-Eating Matters will inform parents of our legal duty to assist other agencies with Safeguarding enquiries and what happens should we contact The Children's Advice and Duty Service (CADS).
+Eating Matters will inform parents of our legal duty to assist other agencies with Safeguarding enquiries and what happens should we contact The Children's Advice and Duty Service (CADS) and/or the Police.
 We will endeavour to make this contact by telephone or by email if telephone contact is unsuccessful.